 Residential Campuses for Excellence

-SAE operates six Residential Campuses for Excellence throughout the country intended for diverse populations of young men and women from the different educational streams.
+SAE operates seven Residential Campuses for Excellence throughout the country intended for diverse populations of young men and women from the different educational streams.

 Each Residential Campus operates unique social-educational programs, including educational frameworks that promote excellence and a wide variety of complementary activities and clubs, personally suited to each and every student.

 The professional educational staff work day and night to assist all students to actualize their potential, guiding them in how to set goals and achieve them, and accompanying them on their journey to become contributing citizens who have a positive impact on Israeli society.

 The Mae Boyar Residential Educational Campus in Jerusalem

 Students at the Boyar residence can choose between a variety of afternoon activities, ranging from assistance in their scholastic assignments, enrichment programs and exposure to post-school options to social and educational activities, run by the residence staff or fellow students.
 Enrichment programs include: music instrument lessons (piano, guitar, drums etc.), cyber group, sports (basketball, football, fencing and dance), photography, drama, singing and more.
 Students can choose to take part in one of the student-led committees, plan and execute their own class or residence-wide evenings, run social activities benefiting disadvantaged communities and many more.

 The Mae Boyar High School was created through the vision and foresight of Los Angeles philanthropist Louis Boyar, who recognized the need for a high school that would unlock the potential of underserved Israeli students.
 Mr. Boyar established the school in 1964 as a memorial to his life partner and beloved wife, Mae.

 Ein Karmit Residential Educational Campus in Ein Karen, Jerusalem